 Diagnosis for the condition can be made with a foot examination in both open-chain and closed-chain posture under weightbearing.

 Radiological studies can provide further detail regarding the degenerative impact of the deformity.
 It is imperative though that only weightbearing X-rays be used to evaluate the condition, since there many joints in the foot that could be responsible for the subluxation.

 Treatment regime for flexible flat foot will include weight loss consulting if required, lower limb strengthening and stretching programs and proprioceptive balance board training.

 The MASS4D® custom orthotic provides the structural support needed to correct this postural abnormality when in use, addressing issues such as the collapse of the arch and the eversion of the heel.

-The inclusion of such an orthotic intervention in an active rehabilitation program will yield positive results, providing a more holistic treatment for the patient’s condition.
+The inclusion of such an orthotic intervention in an active rehabilitation programme will yield positive results, providing a more holistic treatment for the patient’s condition.